 This turned out to be quite lucrative.
 In these “speedy” digital times, and if you have the right equipment, it is quite possible to have these proofs or prints ready before everyone leaves.
 This potentially means more coins in your coffers.

 We used one or more studio lights, with a Softbox, for formals/group shots and some special shots of the Bride and Groom.

 Your budget for equipment will be stretched at this point which is why it takes more than just a Digital SLR and decent zoom lens to become a respectable and professional wedding photographer.

 This day happens just once and you want to be prepared for anything.
-You can do most of this on a low-ish budget with some skills in Photoshop to start with but you are better to be safe than sorry.
-I always carry;
+You can do most of this on a low-ish budget with some skills in Photoshop to start with.
+You are though, better to be safe than sorry.

-It is also handy to be able to set up a group shot for example, leave the camera set up to adjust dresses, remove handbags etc, and go back to your camera without having to reframe the shot.
+A tripod is also handy to be able to set up a group shot for example.
+You can leave the camera set up to adjust dresses, remove handbags etc, and go back to your camera without having to re-frame the shot.